Talk Show Internship

 QUALIFICATIONS: Excellent writing skills, the ability to communicate professionally with guests and an interest in the media and regional politics is preferred.
 Reliability, professional demeanor and appearance, and an interest in a broadcasting, journalism, public policy or related career are essential qualities of the ideal intern.
 This is not an on-air position.

-Must be a student, enrolled in an internship class or program, where academic credit applies.
-Interns are required to devote a minimum of two consecutive days per week, 9:00 a.m. - 3:00 p.m.
+Our interns must be students and required to devote a minimum of two days per week, 9:00 a.m. - 3:00 p.m.
+Internships run approximately a semester and are 10-16hr/week.

 To apply for an internship, submit the following items to Capital Public Radio.
 Interviews for finalists will be set up after these materials are received.